 The program consists of a course phase (3-4 semesters) and a dissertation phase (up to 6 semesters).
-To complete the research-oriented course work, students have to take a total of 13 courses, including 2 basic courses and at least 5 topics courses.
+To complete the research-oriented course work, students have to take a total of 13 courses, including at least 5 field courses.
 Students are allowed to take additional courses on a voluntary basis.